You’re getting tons of leads, but are you getting the RIGHT leads?

 For a complete guide to Instagram marketing, click here.

-Don’t be fooled by the all the new, flashy marketing channels out there – email marketing is still essential for online lead generation.
+Don’t be fooled by all the new, flashy marketing channels out there – email marketing is still essential for online lead generation.
 So if you’re looking for a solid lead generation business model, go with email marketing.

 In fact, Adestra’s annual email marketing census reports that it delivers the best marketing ROI, outperforming PPC, SEO and content marketing.

 It’s a great option that’s well-known to online lead generation companies, and every business should be using it.

 Here’s the dirt: